TomasHubelbauer/svg-screencast/readme.md

 ## To-Do

+### Add a playback UI for the HTML version

+Playback should proceed at the speed based on the stamp as opposed to the manual movement of the slider.

+### Highlight the last patch visible in the HTML version to aid debugging

+Probably using an `outline` or a `drop-shadow`.

 ### Fix `rgbaToBmp` writing skewed images in `broken@` but not in `temp`

 It must be something with the buffers I'm getting from Electron.